-1. INTRODUCTION
+INTRODUCTION

 The life of a person involves not only the calendar-based dimension of time but also the social and historical dimensions as the parts of social time.
-Social time is defined as: 1) the pace and rhythm of the sequence of events characteristic of a certain period of the existence of an individual, a group, or a society as the most important form and measure of their existence; 2) a universal cultural concept embodying the essence of the understanding of time in a specific social group in a particular society1.
+Social time is defined as: 1) the pace and rhythm of the sequence of events characteristic of a certain period of the existence of an individual, a group, or a society as the most important form and measure of their existence; 2) a universal cultural concept embodying the essence of the understanding of time in a specific social group in a particular society.

 Unlike calendar time, social time is subjective and can stretch and contract.
 There is a viewpoint suggesting that the aspect decisive for social time is the specific type of modeling of social events that are relatively independent of calendar periodicities.
-For example, Emile Durkheim's theory examines social time as a collective idea acting as a social category.
-Thus, in subjective experience, important historic events become the milestones of certain periods and entire eras that do not coincide with calendar periods.
-According to Pitirim Sorokin and Robert Merton2, "social time is not continuous; it is disrupted by critically important dates".
-For instance, the 19th century as a social and historical era lasted from the beginning of the French Revolution (1789) to the start of the First World War (1914).
+For example, Emile subjective experience, important historic events become the milestones of certain periods and entire eras that do not coincide with calendar periods.
+According to Pitirim Sorokin and Robert Merton, century as a social and historical era lasted from the beginning of the French Revolution (1789) to the start of the First World War (1914).